MikeSmithLabTeam/particletracker/docs/source/rstfiles/tutorial.rst

 mp4s in the testdata folder.
 Run the gui from Main.py and open the correct movie.
 Then open the .param file by the same name in the project > param_files folder.
 This will apply these settings to analyse that video and should work.
 To see the results you will need to tick the annotate box on the tabbed checkboxes.
+This and postprocessor are by default unselected.

+Each step in the tracking process is only applied if the checkbox on the tab is ticked.
+Once selected you need to set up the methods in that section.
 You can change the order of methods in each section by dragging and dropping.
 To stop a method being applied you can drag it below inactive.
 To remove it completely right click on it.
 This will still keep the same values in the dictionary.
 To add it back in select the method from the drop down and click add method.
 Each method has various sliders and text boxes below.
 To adjust the min and max of each slider you can right click.

+The image can be cropped and masked using the tools.
+With all these methods, toggle the button to begin, drag a rectangle for crop or mask ellipse or click the image to select vertices for mask polygon.
+Once happy toggle the button back and the crop or mask will update.

 The viewer can show you the image with annotations or if you toggle the button below it it will show you the image after preprocessing.
 Drag and hold the right mouse button to